nslee333/dev-folder/weather_app/project_notes.md

 [Tasks]
     - Integrate with GH actions.
     - Build tests alongside application.
+    - Add a button for night mode.
+    -